The Witten equation and its virtual fundamental cycle: Introduction

 A casual investigation of the Witten equation reveals that the Witten equation is much more subtle than its simple appearance would suggest.
 Suppose $u_i\in \Omega^0(\LL_i)$.
 A simple computation shows where log means a $(0,1)$ form with possible singularities of order $\leq 1$.
 Namely, the Witten equation has singular coefficients!
 This is a fundamental phenomenon for the application of the Witten equation.
 A Calabi-Yau manifold has cohomological information which we expect to discover from the Witten equation.
-At first sight, it seems to be difficult to reproduce it from the Witten equation.
-Now we understand that the singularity of the Witten equation is the key to producing such cohomological data in our theory.
-Unfortunately, the appearance of singularities makes Witten equation very difficult to study.
+At first sight, it seems to be difficult to reproduce it from the Witten equation, but it has become clear that the singularity of the Witten equation is the key to producing such cohomological data in our theory.
+Unfortunately, the appearance of singularities makes the Witten equation very difficult to study.
 This is the main reason it took us such a long time to construct the theory.

-Another subtle issue is the fact that we need an isomorphism $\bar{\LL}^{-1}_i\cong \LL_i$ for the two terms of the Witten equation living in the same space.
+Another subtle issue is the fact that we need an isomorphism $\overline{\LL}^{-1}_i\cong \LL_i$ for the two terms of the Witten equation living in the same space.
 The required isomorphism can be obtained by a choice of metric.
 A nontrivial fact is that such a metric can be constructed uniformly from a metric of the underlying Riemann surface.
-Then the question is: Which metric we should choose on the Riemann surface?
-We should mention that a different choice of metric often leads to a completely different looking theory including a different dimension for its moduli space.
-Apparently, there is no physical guidance for the correct metric we should choose.
-We have experimented with both smooth and cylindrical metric near marked points.
-Now we understand that both choices are important for the theory!
-In \cite{FJR}, we studied the theory for the smooth metric.
+Then the question is, which metric should we choose on the Riemann surface?
+We should mention that a different choice of metric often leads to a completely different looking theory, including a different dimension for its moduli space.
+Apparently, there is no physical guidance for the correct metric to choose.
+We have experimented with both smooth and cylindrical metric near marked points, and now we understand that \emph{both} choices are important for the theory.
+In \cite{FJR1} we studied the theory for the smooth metric.
 In this article, our main choice is a cylindrical metric.